-- A. That Wainstein obtained a commercial gain through referrals by DCSS, Lanzer and/or the Other Cosmetic Doctor Defendants; - B. That Wainstein received referrals by DCSS, Lanzer and/or the Other Cosmetic Doctor Defendants; - C. That the purported purpose of Wainstein attending to patients referred to her by DCSS, Lanzer and/or the Other Cosmetic Doctor Defendants was to assess them for the purposes of undergoing cosmetic surgery;
+- A. That Wainstein obtained a commercial gain through referrals by DCSS, Lanzer-and/or-the Other Cosmetic Doctor Defendants and/or Wong; - B. That Wainstein received referrals by DCSS, Lanzer, and/or-the Other Cosmetic Doctor Defendants and/or Wong; - C. That the purported purpose of Wainstein attending to patients referred to her by DCSS, Lanzer, and/or the Other Cosmetic Doctor Defendants and/or Wong was to assess them for the purposes of undergoing cosmetic surgery; - D. That Wainstein's husband Aronov, and therefore Wainstein, had a commercial interest in potential patients becoming fee-paying patients through the DCSS Sales System;

-- D. That Wainstein's husband Aronov, and therefore Wainstein, had a commercial interest in potential patients becoming fee-paying patients through the DCSS Sales System; - E. That through the DCSS Sales System, potential patients became fee-paying patients after they received the Standard Advice and Consent Form.
+E. That through the DCSS Sales System, potential patients became fee-paying patients after they received the Standard Advice and Consent Form.